Internal

 By the end of the module, it is expected that students will be able to:

-1. Test a hypothesis or to answer a research question
+1. Test a hypothesis or answer a research question using a range of experimental and/or non-experimental approaches.

-2. Prepare a research report of the project demonstrating comprehensive understanding and critical interpretation of their methodologies and data to set the research in context
+2. Prepare a research report of the project demonstrating comprehensive understanding of the research topic and its rationale, and critical interpretation of their methodologies and data to set the research in a wider context

 3. Demonstrate independent learning skills through use of resources that provide the skills needed to complete their project

-4. Take account of aspects relating to health and safety at all times during their project
+5. Understand the various aspects relating to health and safety at all times during their project.

-5. Have an awareness of any relevant ethical considerations relating to developing their project
+6. Have an awareness of any relevant ethical considerations relating to developing their project and their significance.

 Module content

-All students will have completed the Autumn semester module on Research Skills that will support whichever research discipline they undertake in this elective.
+All students will have completed the Autumn semester module on Research Skills that will support whichever research discipline they wish to undertake in this elective module.

-Students will undertake an individual research project.
-Students will be expected to regularly meet their supervisor and keep a record of their meetings.
+Students will undertake an individual research project and they will be expected to regularly meet their supervisor and keep a record of their meetings.
 They will also need to provide progress reports at appropriate intervals.
-Students will need to work in a timely manner to support the running of the project, for example, gaining ethics approval (if required) and formalising meetings with their supervisor both before and during the practical period for the project.
-Students will nominally attend two meetings with their supervisor prior to the project work beginning (the first to be conducted in the previous term after allocation of projects has occurred).
-The project work itself will take place over the semester leading to the culmination of a written assignment.
+Students will need to work in a timely manner to prepare for the project, for example, gaining ethics approval (if required) and formalising meetings with their supervisor both before and during the project period.
+Students are expected to attend two meetings with their supervisor prior to commencing the project work (the first meeting to be arranged in the previous term after allocation of projects has been completed).
+The project work itself will take place over the second semester leading to the culmination of a written assignment.

 Structure